bsn-si/figaro-cli/README.md

 `Tested on MacOS & Linux, with wasmd-0.27+ and nodejs 16.0`

-Also you can run cli from the docker.
+Also you can run CLI from the docker:

 ``` bash
 git clone git@github.com:bsn-si/figaro-cli.git